NabilNYMansour/NabilNYMansour/README.md

 ### Hi there 👋
-- I'm Nabil: a computer science student at (previously called) Ryerson University.
+- I'm Nabil: a computer science student at Toronto Metropolitan University (previously called Ryerson University).
 I like virtually anything related to computers.
 From Robots to video games to web dev to low level design.

 - 🔭 I’m currently in my third year and TAing CPS506 Comparative Programming Languages.